UCL-PSEM/.github/profile/README.md

 Activities in the department range from discovery science, through detailed cardiometabolic phenotyping, to policy-influencing research.

+## Using This Site

-These pages are still in development, but over time we aim to build a collection of resources that may aid members of PSEM and the wider scientific community in their research.
+These pages are still in development, but over time aims to build a collection of resources that may aid members of both PSEM and the wider scientific community in their research.

+These will include scripts and documentation relevant (but not limited) to:

+- `PSEM Cohorts` Resources which may be helpful for people working with NSHD or SABRE data
+- `CLS Cohorts` Resources which may be helpful for people working with NCDS, BCS70, MSC, or Next Steps data
+- `UK Biobank` Resources which may be helpful for people working with UK Biobank data
+- `Epidemiology Scripts and Workflows` Resources which may be helpful for people conducting epidemiological research in programmes like R or Stata
+- `Genetic Epidemiology Scripts and Workflows` Resources which may be helpful for people conducting geneticepidemiological research in programmes like PLINK or PRSice
+- `Data Collection and Analysis Scripts and Workflows` Resources which may be helpful for people working on raw data output in programmes like Matlab
+- `Scripts from Published Papers` Open access scripts published alongside peer-reviewed PSEM papers